tofarias/jqgrid-columnchooser/README.md

 # jqgrid-columnchooser
-Save and reorder columns from database.
+Save and load the columns positions from database.